Michael Usher: Seven Network

 In October 2016, Usher joined the Seven Network and replaced Melissa Doyle as weekend presenter on Seven News Sydney.

 In December 2020, it was announced Angela Cox would join Usher as co-host of the weekend news bulletin from January 2021, until August 2024 when Cox became partnered with Mark Ferguson on the weeknight bulletins.
 In October 2024, it was announced that Angie Asimus will join Usher as co-host.

 In December 2018, Usher was appointed the presenter of The Latest: Seven News.
 In February 2024, it was announced that production would shift to Seven's Perth studios from March, resulting in Usher stepping down from the program.

+In April 2026, it was announced that Mark Ferguson and Angela Cox would reduce their workload to 4 days a week presenting 7NEWS Sydney from Sunday to Wednesday, with Usher and Angie Asimus presenting from Thursday to Saturday.